-Identifier Requirement Comment VM THEA-UC4-012 Pedestrian Safety app on RSU shall issue an alert to pedestrians that bus is about to proceed.
-Not part of TSP but ped safety at the TSP locations Т THEA-UC4-013 Transit signal priority shall be implemented to control signals at streets crossing the bus route.
+Identifier Requirement Comment VM smartphones have differing features such as some smartphones do not have the ability to calculate its heading.
+Smartphone GPS was found to be too inaccurate to utilize.
+THEA-UC4-012 Pedestrian Safety app on RSU shall issue an alert to pedestrians that bus is about to proceed.
+REMOVED: This requirement was deleted as the it was found smartphones have differing features such as some smartphones do not have the ability to calculate its heading.
+Smartphone GPS was found to be too inaccurate to utilize. Т THEA-UC4-013 Transit signal priority shall be implemented to control signals at streets crossing the bus route.
 TSP provides green times to maintain schedule. Т

-Use Case 5 - TECO Line Street car Street Car Conflicts Requirements 2.4.5
+Use Case 5 - TECO Line Streetcar Street Car Conflicts Requirements